xtcyclist/Phi-Benchmark/README.md

   - latency

 fmadd-ps and fmadd-pd are to measure the floting-point arthmetic computation throughput of single-precision and double-precision, respectively. bandwidth, and latency are to measure the main memory bandwidth and latency.

+### Modifications to compile the codes for KNL

+To the best of our knowledge, the compilation flag '-mmic' needs to be removed for KNL.
+Please do so in the Makefile by deleting it in the 'CFLAGS'.

 ### Upload excutables to Xeon Phi